Jacob-Bankston/Markdown-Notes/Career-Week-Day-1.md

    6. Best Way to Learn JavaScript ES6
    7. Best Way to Learn Markdown
    8. Best Way to Build a Web Presence on Twitter
-      1. Find a community
-      2. Stay consistent
-      3. Be Supportive
-      4. How frequently should I post?
-What should I post?
    9. Best Way to Build up connections on Linked In
-      5. Add in person
-      6. Go to meetups
-          1. Eventbrite.com
-          2. Meetup.com
-      7. Mental game
-      8. How frequently should I post?
-What should I post?
    10. Set Up Node.js
-      9. Go through all of the steps to install and set up express and all of the routes that you should take for the basic structure
+      1. Go through all of the steps to install and set up express and all of the routes that you should take for the basic structure
    11. Set Up HTML5
-      10. Go through all of the steps to set up the framework for the HTML file for the basic structure
+      2. Go through all of the steps to set up the framework for the HTML file for the basic structure
    12. Set Up CSS
-      11. Go through all of the steps to set up the framework for a responsive website basic structure
+      3. Go through all of the steps to set up the framework for a responsive website basic structure
    13. Set Up Mustache Templates
-      12. Go through all of the additional routing for mustache template views and partials
+      4. Go through all of the additional routing for mustache template views and partials
-   14.
 6. Work on Interview Cake Prep